 We take applications during the first week of semesters one and two, and encourage students from all disciplines to apply.

-Applications for Semester 1, 2017 will open on the 13th of February, and close on the 3rd of March at 10pm.
+Applications for Semester 1, 2019 will open on Sunday the 10th of February, and close on Friday the 1st of March at midnight.

 Frequently Asked Questions